MapsPeople/docs/src/cms/index.md

 ### Map

-This is the main navigation of the MapsIndoors CMS.
-The map present will depend on the map you have uploaded in your Solution, but the overlay will remain the same.
+The Map section is the main navigation of the MapsIndoors CMS and includes the Filter bar at the top, Toolbar at the bottom, a Floor selector on the right, and your Map in the center.

 ![map-main](/assets/cms/interface-overview/Map_Main.png)